pravashendhukumar/QI_InterviewAssignment/QI_Assignment/README.md

 Data Driven framework is focused on separating the test scripts logic and the test data from each other.
 This allows us to create test automation scripts by passing different sets of test data.
 The test data set is kept in the external files or resources such as MS Excel Sheets, MS Access Tables, SQL Database, XML files etc., The test scripts connect to the external resources to get the test data.
 This framework significantly reduces the number of test scripts compared to a modular based framework when we need to test for multiple sets of data for same functionality.

-For Demo purpose all the test cases are created for [Demo Web Shop](http://demowebshop.tricentis.com/) site.
+For assignment purpose all the test cases are created for [One Map](https://www.onemap.gov.sg/) site.

 ### **Some of the key features of this framework:**